 How is the Programme delivered?

-We use video conferencing software that allows you to speak to others in small groups.
+When delivering sessions virtually we use video conferencing software that allows you to speak to others in small groups.

 Our incisive questioning allows you to get to deep conversations quickly.